-Should I go to the emergency room?
+2. Should I Go to the Emergency Room?

 You’ll want to use the same dental wax that’s used to push errant wire braces back into place.
 The good news is most drug stores sell dental wax so it should be relatively easy to find.

 Once you protect your tooth, you’ll be able to eat.
 However, you’ll need to stay away from foods that are hard to chew or sticky.
 That way, you won’t pull off your crown again by accident or damage your tooth.
-It’s also best if you chew on the side opposite of your protected tooth to minimize the chance of accidentally damaging it.
+It’s also best if you chew on the side opposite of your protected tooth until it’s fixed to minimize the chance of accidentally damaging it.

 Call a medical doctor immediately if you think you swallowed your crown by accident.
 There’s a chance you could have aspirated it instead and your dental crown could be in your lungs.
-A medical doctor will be able to take x-rays to see where your dental crown went.
+A medical doctor will be able to take X-rays to see where your crown went.
 It’s always better to be safe than sorry.

-Ready for an Appointment
+Make an Appointment Today